JamesTaylor445313/Unit13A2-James/README.md

 + Loads fast

-The website meets this user requirement because the website loads fast on both Microsoft Edge and Google Chrome.
+The website meets this user requirement because the website loads fast on both Microsoft Edge and Google Chrome with everything still loading as expectied for the website to function correctly.

 + Good colour scheme (e.g. complementary colours)

-The website meets this user requirements by using complementary colours the colour scheme consists of white, blue and black the white is used for the background of the website the blue colour is used for links and buttons on the website so user knows what features are interactive other than the nav bar the black colour is used for the main bulk of text such as headings, nav bar, contact us page and about us.
+The website meets this user requirements by using complementary colours the colour scheme but the website don't isn't colourfull but that is by design choice because it still makes it look professional the colour scheme consists of white, blue and black the white is used for the background of the website the blue colour is used for links and buttons on the website so user knows what features are interactive other than the nav bar the black colour is used for the main bulk of text such as headings, nav bar, contact us page and about us.

 + See multiple phones